BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Kogaloh/README.md

 7. Engage with the Audience: Use interactive Q&As, hands-on demos, or storytelling to improve understanding.

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?

+1. Pre-Assess Their Knowledge: Conduct surveys, quizzes, or pre-event questionnaires to understand their familiarity with the topic.
+2. Observe Reactions & Engagement: Pay attention to facial expressions, body language, or response times in conversations or presentations.
+3. Ask Open-Ended Questions: Start with broad questions like, "Have you worked with this technology before?" to gauge their understanding.
+4. Use Progressive Disclosure: Begin with simple explanations and introduce technical details gradually based on their response.
+5. Encourage Audience Interaction: Let them ask questions and clarify concepts in real time to adjust your approach accordingly.
+6. Adapt Based on Feedback: Monitor audience engagement and adjust complexity based on their level of understanding.

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?